 The fear of course is that once consumers switch to a non-dairy alternative, they will be lost to the dairy industry.
 The messages around the inadequacies of a plant-based diet are perhaps less compelling than a plant and climate crisis.
 The reaction of the industry to whom is allowed to use the word ‘milk’ or dairy, is also missing the point.
 Our ‘duck test’ demonstrates that if consumers use the dairy alternatives as milk then, that is what it is to them.

-The real issues are the aspiration that dairy can offer in terms of health, wellness and protecting against non-communicable disease.
+The real issues are the aspirations that dairy can offer in terms of health, wellness and protecting against non-communicable disease.